Introduction to the Pavilion Lake Research Project

 Funding and support provided by:

-PLRP is funded by the CSA CARN program and NASA MMAMA program.
-Additional funding provided by NASA ESMD Analogs, NASA ASTEP and Nuytco Research.
-Previous support for the program has also been received from the NASA Spaceward Bound Program, the National Geographic Society, and McMaster University.
+PLRP is funded by the NASA Moon Mars Analog Mission Activities (MMAMA) program.
+Historically, funding has also been provided by the Canadian Space Agency’s Canadian Analogue Research Network (CARN) program, NASA ESMD Analogs, NASA ASTEP, Nuytco Research, NASA Spaceward Bound Program, the National Geographic Society, NSERC, and McMaster University.

 All of us at the PLRP would like to gratefully thank the following groups for their continuing support and kindness: